Richard Y. Cheng

 Weaver Johnston Nelson, PLLC

-In addition, Richard has a health care practice focused on corporate transactions, regulatory and compliance matters.
-He primary represents a variety of healthcare providers (e.g. physician groups, nursing facilities, rehabilitation providers, etc.), venture capitalists and private equity groups.
-He is board certified in healthcare compliance.
-Richard has considerable experience representing clients involving Stark Law, Anti-Kickback Statute, FCA, EKRA, HIPAA, HITECH Act, Civil Monetary Penalties (CMPs), state based healthcare regulations, Medicare-related transactions (e.g. change of ownership) licensure surveys, formation of MSOs and DSOs, managed care organization (MCO) payment matters, Medicaid contracting and Medicare appeals before administrative law judges.
+Richard has considerable experience representing clients involving the Stark Law, the Anti-Kickback Statute, the False Claims Act, the Eliminating Kickbacks in Recovery Act, HIPAA, the HITECH Act, the Civil Monetary Penalties Law, state-based health care regulations, Medicare-related transactions (e.g., change of ownership), licensure surveys, the formation of MSOs and DSOs, managed care organization payment matters, Medicaid contracting, and Medicare appeals before administrative law judges.